StratifyLabs/StratifyBlog/content/device/2020-12-29-Filesystem-Inspired-Abstraction-in-embedded-cpp.md

 //read the file header into header ViewFile(View(header)).write(File("file_with_header.dat");
 ```
-A `LambaFile` allows you to provide read/write callbacks which is handy if the data read from a file requires some complex manipulation rather than just transfer to another device.
+A `LambaFile` allows you to provide read/write callbacks.
+This is handy if the data read from a file requires complex manipulation rather than a simple transfer to another device.

 ## Devices are also Files

-Of course, devices are also implemented as files.
+Of course, devices are implemented as files as well.

 ```c++
 //create a uart log file -- blocks until 2048 bytes have been written